Disaster Relief For B.C Residents Extended Through New Program

 “The flyover was quite graphic to see the damage still in place after the waters have receded and the community is desperate for help.”

-The Recovery Transition Program Horgan explained will commence when emergency social services concludes, and provide assistance for up to 90 days to households that are primary residences and have been determined to be uninhabitable by the local government.
+The Recovery Transition Program Horgan explained will commence when emergency social services conclude, and provide assistance for up to 90 days to households that are primary residences and have been determined to be uninhabitable by the local government.

 “That will be a 30 period and renewed for 30, and another 30 after that for a total of 90 days that will provide residents with $2,800.”